4.3/5 (4)

 These are sample hotels and may vary by availability.

-Villa Piazzano, Piazzano
+Piazzano: Villa Piazzano

-Hotel Brufani Palace, Perugia
+Perugia: Hotel Brufani Palace,

-Hotel Quattro Stagioni, Rieti
+Rieti: Hotel Quattro Stagioni

-Mercure Centro Colosseo, Rome
+Rome: Mercure Centro Colosseo

 Interested in visiting other areas before or after your tour?
 Visit our hotels page to learn more about lodging options.